ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 force_lock
-  By default, when \ :literal:`dest`\  is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
-Use \ :literal:`force\_lock`\  to bypass this check and continue with copy.
+  By default, when ``dest`` is a MVS data set and is being used by another process with DISP=SHR or DISP=OLD the module will fail.
+Use ``force_lock`` to bypass this check and continue with copy.

-  If set to \ :literal:`true`\  and destination is a MVS data set opened by another process then zos\_copy will try to copy using DISP=SHR.
+  If set to ``true`` and destination is a MVS data set opened by another process then zos_copy will try to copy using DISP=SHR.

-  Using \ :literal:`force\_lock`\  uses operations that are subject to race conditions and can lead to data loss, use with caution.
+  Using ``force_lock`` uses operations that are subject to race conditions and can lead to data loss, use with caution.

   If a data set member has aliases, and is not a program object, copying that member to a dataset that is in use will result in the aliases not being preserved in the target dataset.
 When this scenario occurs the module will fail.